Atlas-K/Atlas-K/README.md

-- 👋 Hi, I’m @Atlas-K
+- 👋 Hi, I’m Atlas
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning HTML, CSS, and JavaScript.
+- 🌱 I have a good grasp of HTML and CSS and am currently learning C# (intermediate level) and python(elementary)

 <!---
 Atlas-K/Atlas-K is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.